Money

 Get started early

-My classmate had a brother who wrote a program to create bootable USBs on MacOS.
+If you start programming in middle school or high school and you get it and enjoy it, you will have a significant head start.
+My classmate had a brother who wrote a program to flash Linux on Macbooks.
 He says this made over $10,000 before he even left high school.
 He is now employed at Apple.

 Don’t worry, I’m being overly drastic.
 While working those jobs is not the most fun, enjoyable, or enriching experience in the world, iT bUIlDs cHAraActEr!!!